Blizzard/node-rdkafka/CONTRIBUTING.md

     git checkout 063a9ae7a65cebdf1cc128da9815c05f91a2a996 # for version 1.8.2
     ```

+    If you get an error during that checkout command, double check that the submodule was initialized / cloned!
+You may need to run `git submodule update --init --recursive`

 1. Update [`config.d.ts`](https://github.com/Blizzard/node-rdkafka/blob/master/config.d.ts) and [`errors.d.ts`](https://github.com/Blizzard/node-rdkafka/blob/master/errors.d.ts) TypeScript definitions by running:
     ```bash
     node ci/librdkafka-defs-generator.js